Joe DiVito

-Joseph Charles DiVito (born September 2, 1945) is a former American collegiate and professional American football quarterback and punter for the Boston College Eagles and the Denver Broncos of the American Football League.
+Joseph Charles DiVito (born September 2, 1945) is an American former college and professional football quarterback and punter for the Boston College Eagles and the Denver Broncos of the American Football League (AFL).

 College career

-DiVito played at Boston College from 1965–1967.
+DiVito played at Boston College from 1965 to 1967.
 He completed 80 of 180 passes for 1,138 yards, 14 touchdowns, and 6 interceptions.
 He was a team captain and, in addition to playing quarterback, also played as a punter.

 Professional career

 Denver Broncos

-DiVito was 1 of 8 quarterbacks to try out for the American Football League's Denver Broncos in 1968, including Steve Tensi, Jim LeClair, John McCormick, and Marlin Briscoe.
+DiVito was one of eight quarterbacks to try out for the American Football League's Denver Broncos in 1968, including Steve Tensi, Jim LeClair, John McCormick, and Marlin Briscoe.
 He was named the backup quarterback behind incumbent starter Steve Tensi.
 After Tensi broke his collarbone, DiVito got his chance to be the Broncos #1 quarterback.
 He completed only 1 of 6 passes for 16 yards before being replaced by wide receiver/defensive back Marlin Briscoe.
 He also completed 8 punts for a total of 242 yards and a net average of 30.3 yards per punt.